Heroes of the Pacific: Plot

 The player assumes the role of William Crowe, an American who experiences the various phases of the Pacific War with Japan, beginning with the Pearl Harbor attack in December 1941.
 Crowe's brother Charlie is killed during the attack.
-He is restationed at Wake Island where he comes under the command of Admiral Daniel Howells.
+He is restationed at Wake Island, where he comes under the command of Admiral Daniel Howells.
 He later participates in escorting Howells off the island as it is about to fall to the Japanese.
 When they make it to the Lexington, Crowe gets a new squadron consisting of Cunningham, Murphy, Slater, and commanded by Callahan.
 The Battle of the Coral Sea, the Battle of Midway, Guadalcanal, and the Marshall Islands are all featured in one or more missions.
 The final mission of the campaign is on February 23, 1945, with the raising of the United States flag on Iwo Jima.

 Gameplay

 There are six game modes: Campaign, Instant Action, Single Mission, Historical, Training, and Multiplayer.
-One or two players can play simultaneously on the console or up to eight players can play on the network via Xbox Live or using a PlayStation 2 with network adapter.
+One or two players can play simultaneously on the console, or up to eight players can play on the network via Xbox Live or using a PlayStation 2 with network adapter.

-There are two different control schemes for flying the planes, Arcade and Professional.
-The Arcade control scheme allows for easier control of the plane via a single joystick with automatic rudders, while the Professional controls offer separate control of the pitch, roll and yaw of the plane.
+There are two different control schemes for flying the planes: Arcade and Professional.
+The Arcade control scheme allows for easier control via a single joystick with automatic rudders.
+However, the Professional controls offer separate control of the pitch, roll and yaw of the plane.

 Heroes of the Pacific also offers multiple difficulty levels: Rookie, Pilot, Veteran, and Ace.
 Completing missions on higher difficulty unlocks more planes and rewards the player with more upgrade points, which can be used to upgrade unlocked aircraft after missions are accomplished.

 This simulation also allows players to pilot famous planes such as the P-40 Warhawk, P-51 Mustang, F4U Corsair, P-47 Thunderbolt and a number of Japanese and German planes from World War II, including several experimental planes, such as the Blohm & Voss BV P.215 and the J7W Shinden.

 Ten campaigns, with 26 missions taken from real events of the Pacific campaign.
 While some of the missions in the game require specific planes (such as the PBY Catalina), the player can usually choose which plane to fly from the allowable classes for each mission (Fighter, Dive Bombers, Torpedo Bombers, Bombers).